Fantastic Cambodia and Thailand Trip Notes

 Tarantula: Believe it or not, snacking on a spide is another Cambodian delicacy that locals relish!
 Deep-fried and then salted, the tarantula is served at local markets after being caught by hand in the jungle.
 If you are feeling game, you can purchase a tarantula at the local markets from Siem Reap to Phnom Penh.

 Lap Khmer: Thin slices of beef marinated in lime juice with lots of shallots, garlic, fish sauce, basil, mint and bell peppers.
-Travellers be warned, this dish has plenty of kick!
+Travelers be warned, this dish has plenty of kick!

 Kampot Pepper Crabs: Along the coastline of Cambodia, delicious pepper crabs caught fresh from the sea and cooked in roadside restaurants are extremely popular.
 The dish is hot, delicious and very savoury.